 1. While waiting on the cupcakes to cool, place the cream cheese and icing sugar into a mixer and mix until combined.

 2. Add in the butter and vanilla, continue to mix until the mixture is smooth and a thick consistency.
 Place into the fridge to set.

-3. Once the cupcakes are cooled, us a piping bag or spoon to cover the cakes with icing.
+3. Once the cupcakes are cooled, use a piping bag or spoon to cover the cakes with icing.
 Then get creative and decorate them as you wish.

 You can register for RSPCA Cupcake Day, get help planning an event and download all the material you need at rspcacupcakeday.com.au.
 If you can’t hold an event this year, there are still plenty of ways to get involved in RSPCA Cupcake Day.
 Encourage a friend, family member or colleague to host instead, and bake up a storm to support them.

-You can also help to improve the welfare of farm animals by choosing more wisely as a consumer.
-Check out our story on how you can help to support humane food at home and when you’re dining out.
+You can also help to improve the welfare of farm animals by choosing wisely as a consumer.
+Check out our story on how you can support humane food at home and when dining out.